– By Kamila Markram, Co-founder and CEO, Frontiers

 As agriculture needs to keep up with an increasing demand for food, fresh water is becoming a scarce resource in parts of the world.
 Unsurprising when we consider that it requires 1,600 liters of water to make 1kg of bread or 16,000 liters of water to produce 1 kg of beef.
 Forests and grasslands are systematically destroyed.
 Overfishing is depleting our oceans and pollution leads to acidification, whipping out coral reefs oceans-wide.
 Scientists have declared this the era of the 6th mass extinction: we are rapidly and irreversibly losing large proportions of amphibians, birds and mammals due to human destruction of their biosphere.

-The demand for accelerated growth, lower prices and higher profits are stressing the ethics of all supply chains.
+The demand for accelerated growth is stressing the ethics of all supply chains.
 Pollution and climate change have a very real impact on traditional economies and social structures: social and political instability, rapidly rising economic inequality, unsettled societies and mass migration.

 We face an existential crisis.
 Rising to this challenge requires a decisive push towards a sustainable society.